google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

       fileInput.addEventListener('change', (e) => doSomethingWithFiles(e.target.files));
     </script>

-The `files` property is a `FileList` object, which we'll talk more about later.
+The `files` property is a `FileList` object, which I'll talk more about later.

 You can also optionally add the `capture` attribute to the element, which indicates to the browser that you prefer getting an image from the camera.